karanpratapsingh/HyperTrade/README.md

 ## 🚀 Deployment <a id="deployment" />

-Deployments are done automatically via `deploy.yml` Github actions to our [Digital Ocean](https://www.digitalocean.com/) Kubernetes cluster on merge with the `main` branch.
-It supports manual deployment as well.
+Deployments can be done via `deploy.yml` Github actions to our [Digital Ocean](https://www.digitalocean.com/) Kubernetes cluster.
 But first, we will need to provision our infrastructure.

 _Important: Infrastructure we're about to provision has its own cost!_